How-To Guide To Keep Birdbaths Fresh and Clean

 Methods For Cleaning Bird Baths:

-out, pour the white vinegar and water solution in the bath and let it soak for 15 minutes.
+- Mix a solution of white vinegar (1 part) and water (4 parts).
+After rinsing the bath out, pour the white vinegar and water solution in the bath and let it soak for 15 minutes.

 - Buy a water bath cleaning product.
 There are products that contain natural enzymes, are safe for the environment and as I mentioned earlier safe for birds to drink.

-A weak bleach and water solution can be used.
+- A weak bleach and water solution can be used.

-With your choice of cleaner use a brush to scrub out the water reservoir well.
+- With your choice of cleaner use a brush to scrub out the water reservoir well.

-Always rinse thoroughly.
+- Always rinse thoroughly.

 How To Keep Your Bird Bath Fresh Longer

-There are products on the market called wigglers, which can be inserted into the water bath to keep the surface of the water agitated enough to prevent mosquitoes from laying eggs.
+- There are products on the market called wigglers, which can be inserted into the water bath to keep the surface of the water agitated enough to prevent mosquitoes from laying eggs.
 Drippers and misters may also serve this purpose.

-Adding a half to a whole teaspoon of apple cider vinegar, the amount depending on how big the bird bath is, will also help keep it free from algae growth longer.
+- Adding a half to a whole teaspoon of apple cider vinegar, the amount depending on how big the birdbath is, will also help keep it free from algae growth longer.